axelra-ag/sbhack-frontend-axelra/README.md

 ### Project information
 This project includes two Github repositories.
-- This repository represents the frontend for the velove application.
+- The frontend of the velove application is at [https://github.com/axelra-ag/sbhack-frontend-axelra](https://github.com/axelra-ag/sbhack-frontend-axelra).
-- The backend is at [https://github.com/severinwullschleger/sbhack-backend-axelra](https://github.com/severinwullschleger/sbhack-backend-axelra)
+- The backend is at [https://github.com/axelra-ag/sbhack-backend-axelra](https://github.com/axelra-ag/sbhack-backend-axelra)

 The backend API is deployed to [http://axelra-loadbalancer-1829904015.eu-west-1.elb.amazonaws.com](http://axelra-loadbalancer-1829904015.eu-west-1.elb.amazonaws.com)